 “I know, I know,” Barry replied.
 He started to rearrange the items in the suitcase, sorting them first by color and then by his and hers.
 “I was just thinking us going on a vacation right now is not a good idea.
 I should be out there scouring the city looking for Snart.”

 Iris tossed down the item she had been folding, took Barry’s face in her hands, and stared him in the eyes.
-“Now you listen to me, mister police scientist,” she said in a firm-but-loving manner.
+“Now you listen to me, Mr. Police Scientist,” she said in a firm-but-loving manner.
 “We’ve both been very busy of late with our jobs and everything else.
 We need this vacation.
 We’ve been planning it for months!
 And I’m not about to let you worrying about one of your Rogues interfere with that.
 He’ll turn up eventually; they always do.”

 She gave him a little kiss and then went back to her packing.
-“Now, our flight leaves in a couple hours, so let’s try to get this finished, OK?”
+“Now, our flight leaves in a couple hours, so let’s try to get this finished, okay?”

 “I don’t know why we need to fly,” Barry said.
 “I can get us to any place in the world in a matter of moments.”

 Barry smiled.
 His wife, a photojournalist by profession, knew all about taking time to look at things for what they were.
-“OK, deal,” he said.
+“Okay, deal,” he said.
 “I’ll go and gather up the toiletries.”